selbekk/calidation/README.md

 in the form, not necessarily associated with a validated input.
 This callback is also called before any state changes have been made.

-The `onChange` function is call with he original change event as it's only prop.
+The `onChange` function is called with the original change event as its only prop.

 ##### `onReset: func`